 Sexual Assault Response Team (SART)

 The SART has been designated by the Division of Student Affairs to handle sexual assault cases.
 The team includes a coordinator and designated individuals from throughout the University.
-The Sexual Assault Response Team is available to help anyone who reports a violation of the sexual assault policy.
+The Sexual Assault Response Team is available to help anyone who reports a violation of the sexual misconduct policy.
 In cases of immediate danger or an emergency, call the University Police at 911.

 Shuttle Bus Service